-The Board of Directors recommends that you vote "FOR" the election of the nine individuals named below as directors of our Company.
+The Board of Directors recommends that you vote "FOR" the election of the ten individuals named below as directors of our Company.

-Set forth below is certain information regarding our directors, including information furnished by them as to their principal occupations and business experience for the past five years, certain directorships held by each director within the past five years, their respective ages as of June 3, 2013 and the year in which each became a director of our Company:
+Set forth below is certain information regarding our directors, including information furnished by them as to their principal occupations and business experience for the past five years, certain directorships held by each director within the past five years, their respective ages as of June 1, 2015 and the year in which each became a director of our Company:

 NAME AGE POSITION DIRECTOR SINCE

-Seymour Holtzman AGE 77 Chairman of the Board and Director 2000
+Seymour Holtzman 79 Executive Chairman of the Board and Director 2000

-David A. Levin 62 President, Chief Executive Officer and Director 2000
+David A. Levin 64 President, Chief Executive Officer and Director 2000

-Alan S. Bernikow 72 Director (1),(2) 2003
+Alan S. Bernikow 74 Director (1),(5) 2003

-Jesse Choper 77 Director (1),(2),(3) 1999
+Jesse Choper 79 Director (1),(2),(3) 1999

-John Edward Kyees 66 Director (1) 2010
+John Edward Kyees 68 Director, former Interim Chief Financial Officer (4) 2010

+Willem Mesdag 61 Director (2),(3) 2014

-Ward K. Mooney 64 Director (3) 2006
+Ward K. Mooney 66 Director (2),(3) 2006

-George T. Porter, Jr. 66 Director (3) 1999
+George T. Porter, Jr. 68 Director (3) 1999

-Mitchell S. Presser 48 Director (2) 2007
+Mitchell S. Presser 50 Director (1) 2007

-Ivy Ross (4) 57 Director 2013
+Ivy Ross 59 Director 2013

-(1) Current member of the Audit Committee.

-(2) Current member of the Nominating and Corporate Governance Committee.

-(3) Current member of the Compensation Committee.

-(4) Ms. Ross was appointed a director of the Company on January 31, 2013.
+- (1) Current member of the Nominating and Corporate Governance Committee. - (2) Current member of the Audit Committee. - (3) Current member of the Compensation Committee. - (4) Mr. Kyees served as our interim Chief Financial Officer from February 2, 2014 until May 31, 2014. - (5) Mr. Bernikow was a member of the Audit Committee until May 14, 2015, when he was replaced by Mr. Mooney.

-Seymour Holtzman, has been a director since April 7, 2000 and Chairman of the Board since April 11, 2000.
+Seymour Holtzman has served as our Executive Chairman of the Board since August 2014.
+From April 2000 to August 2014, Mr. Holtzman served as our Chairman of the Board.
 On May 25, 2001, the Board of Directors hired Mr. Holtzman as an employee.
-Mr. Holtzman has been involved in the retail business for over 35 years.
-For many years, he has been the President and Chief Executive Officer of Jewelcor, Incorporated, a former New York Stock Exchange listed company that operated a chain of retail stores.
-From 1986 to 1988, Mr. Holtzman was Chairman of the Board and Chief Executive Officer of Gruen Marketing Corporation, an American Stock Exchange listed company involved in the nationwide distribution of watches.
-For at least the last five years, Mr. Holtzman has served as Chairman and Chief Executive Officer of Jewelcor Management, Inc., a company primarily involved in investment and management services.
-Mr. Holtzman is the Chief Executive Officer of C.D.
-Peacock, Inc., a Chicago, Illinois retail jewelry establishment, and the Managing Member of Homeclick, LLC, a privately held internet retailer specializing in luxury brands for the home.
-Mr. Holtzman was the Chief Executive Officer and Co-Chairman of the Board of George Foreman Enterprises, Inc. (OTCBB: "GFME.PK"), formerly MM Companies, Inc., until his resignation in November 2010.
+Mr. Holtzman has been involved in the retail business for over 40 years.
+For many years, he has been the president and chief executive officer of Jewelcor, Incorporated, a former New York Stock Exchange listed company that operated a chain of retail stores.
+From 1986 to 1988, Mr. Holtzman was chairman of the board and also chief executive officer of Gruen Marketing Corporation, an American Stock Exchange listed company involved in the nationwide distribution of watches.
+For at least the last five years Mr. Holtzman has served as chairman and chief executive officer of Jewelcor Management, Inc., a company primarily involved in investment and management services.
+Mr. Holtzman is the chief executive officer and indirectly the owner of C.D.
+Peacock, Inc., a Chicago, Illinois retail jewelry establishment, the managing member of Luxury Swiss, LLC, a retail Rolex Watch establishment, and the managing member of Homeclick, LLC, a privately-held internet retailer specializing in luxury brands for the home.
+Mr. Holtzman was the chief executive officer and co-chairman of the board of George Foreman Enterprises, Inc., formerly MM Companies, Inc. until his resignation in November 2010.
 Mr. Holtzman is a successful entrepreneur with extensive experience working with public companies and provides valuable insight to the Board with respect to strategic planning.